-The current vacancy is located in Newcastle, which is approximately five minutes west of Auburn.
-While the majority of services are provided at the Newcastle clinic, some services are provided at a satellite unit in Roseville.
+The current vacancy is located in Newcastle, approximately five minutes west of Auburn, California.
+This position may also require working from Roseville part of the week.
+The majority of services are provided at the Newcastle clinic, with occasional home and school visits within Placer County.

-To plan and perform occupational therapy for children who are neurologically and/or orthopedically disabled due to cerebral palsy, myelomeningocele, amputations, arthritis or similar conditions.
+To plan and perform physical therapy for children who are neurologically and/or orthopedically disabled due to cerebral palsy, myelomeningocele, amputations, arthritis or similar conditions.

-Receives general supervision from a Supervising Public Health Nurse or Physical Therapist; may receive technical and functional supervision from other public health nursing staff.
+Receives general supervision from a Supervising Public Health Nurse and may receive technical and functional supervision from a Senior Physical Therapist.